npctat2021/MINFLUX_NPC_Tracking/README.md

     - **trace_ID** (N-by-1 numeric) - array of trace ID (**tid** attribute of the MINFLUX raw data)
     - **time_stamp** (N-by-1 numeric) - array of time stamp, in seconds
     - **loc_nm** (N-by-3 numeric) - X, Y, and Z values of the 3D localization coordinates, in unit nm
-    - **trace_txyz** (N-by-4 numeric) array of filtered data with 4 columns: time stamp, x, y, and z coordinates.
+    - **trace_txyz** (N-by-4 numeric) array of filtered data with 4 columns: time stamp, X, Y, and Z coordinates.
 This format can be used in diffusion behavior analysis, e.g.: [msdanalyzer](https://tinevez.github.io/msdanalyzer/)
-    - **data_array** (N-by-5 numeric) array of filtered data with 5 columns: trace ID, time stamp, x, y, and z coordinates.
+    - **data_array** (N-by-5 numeric) array of filtered data with 5 columns: trace ID, time stamp, X, Y, and Z coordinates.
 This is the same as [Nuclear Pore Model Data.txt](/data/Nuclear%20Pore%20Model%20Data.txt), which is the format of data mainly used in this workflow.
 For instance: It can be used as input for program 2 [clustering of NPC](#2-program-semi_automated_clusteringm).
 Or if the input is the cargo tracking data, it can be used in program 8 and 9, [align](#8-program-align_track_to_npcm) and [assign tracks to NPC](#9-program-assign_track_to_clusterm).

 <br>